theoriginalaiop/extension-in-for-visual-studios-web-that-would-let-me-test-sites-from-open-in-browser-/README.md

 Preview inside VS Code: Integrate a webview panel to preview the website directly in the editor.
 Multi-browser Testing: Add support to launch URLs in multiple browsers simultaneously.

+======> oh yea i forgot, publish on the VS Code Marketplace: Create an account on the Azure DevOps portal and link it to your Visual Studio Marketplace account.
+Then: vcse publish

-  ^ dont be gay wit any of ma instructions such as readme file or code th8nk ya vary much! ^
+  ^ and dont be gay th8nk ya vary much! ^